Bram-Hub/LEGUP/README.md

 ## XML Board Specifications

-An example for the Battleship edu.rpi.legup.puzzle demonstrates the proper format for XML files to be read in.
+An example for the Battleship puzzle demonstrates the proper format for XML files to be read in.
 Puzzles have particular x and y values associated with a location of each puzzleElement.
 The board size dictates the square size of the board.
-Currently LEGUP supports Battleship, Fillapix, LightUp, Masyu, Nurikabe, Sudoku, and Treetent puzzles.
+Legup supports many puzzles, such as Light Up, Nurikabe, Short Truth Table, etc., with others such as Battleship, Skyscrapers, and Tree Tent actively in development.

 ```
 <edu.rpi.legup.Legup>